 Where do you find penny stocks to trade?

 The list is ever-changing, so this is something that needs to be done every night.

 You can’t just drum up a list of percentage gainers and use the same list for a couple of weeks.

 It’s a fast-moving segment that you need to be prepared to keep up with.

 After you find the list of percentage gainers, you must then look for the story behind it.
-This takes some time and devotion to the craft of penny stock trading, but the rewards are huge if you are willing to stick with it.
+This takes some time and devotion to the craft of trading penny stocks, but the rewards are huge if you are willing to stick with it.